LogentriesCommunity/le_android/README.md

 - Storing logs offline and sending when connected.

-	While sending logs, if the device looses connection, logs are stored locally until a connection is reestablished then sent to Logenntires.
+	While sending logs, if the device looses connection, logs are stored locally until a connection is reestablished then sent to Logentries.

 - TraceID